saleor/saleor-docs/docs/dashboard-catalog.md

 ## Products

-The first thing you see is an alphabetical list of all your products.
-Each product overview includes a picture, the product name and type, information about if it is visible (published) on your site, and the price.
+The alphabetical product list includes a picture for each product, the product name and type, information about if it is visible (published) on your site, and the price.

 ![Products list](assets/dashboard-catalog/1.jpg)